Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             candidates.
 Default is 5
       --intergenic_tolerance INTERGENIC_TOLERANCE, -it INTERGENIC_TOLERANCE
                             This number indicates how willing the algorithm is to ignore a temporary drop below this number.
-The default is 5.
+Default is 5.
       --cutoff_5utr_coverage CUTOFF_5UTR_COVERAGE, -cu5 CUTOFF_5UTR_COVERAGE
                             The cutoff of minimal coverage of 5'UTR derived sRNA candidates.
 You can also assign median or mean.